 The use of essential oils and aromatherapy can be a super way to add some “zippity doo dah” to your place of work.
 If there’s already a little too much “zip” in the form of stress, anxiety and rushing about, the oils can help bring the energy down to a calmer level.

-Safety precautions are extra important when using essential oils in a public place.
+Sometimes it’s not appropriate to use essential oils in a public office area as others will be affected so use common sense and courtesy if your colleagues are in close proximity to where you’re using the oils.
+Further, safety precautions are extra important when using essential oils in a public place.
 Here’s a story to illustrate what I mean:

 When I lived in Rome, I worked in Human Resources for an agency of the United Nations.
 My boss frequently used homeopathic remedies to address his health issues.
 He was fine with my using a small diffuser at my desk.
 His only request was this: No Peppermint!
 No Eucalyptus!
 Why?
 Because he knew that both of those oils could make his remedies ineffective.